 It’s an exciting new beginning for you and your child and we at All Saints are here to encourage and support you.

-Adrian, our Rector, will be able to talk to you about which of these two services would be better for you and your child, but in the first place please contact the church office on 01823 330812.
+Our Rector will be able to talk to you about which of these two services would be better for you and your child, but in the first place please contact the Church Office and we’ll get back to you as soon as possible.

 You can find lots of information, including help for organising weddings, baptisms and other special events on the Church of England website